coil-kt/coil/docs/java_compatibility.md

 !!!
 Note
     `ImageView.load` extension functions cannot be used from Java.
 Use the `ImageRequest.Builder` API instead.

 `suspend` functions cannot be easily called from Java.
-Thus, to get an image synchronously you'll have to create a wrapper function to execute `GetRequest`s:
+Thus, to get an image synchronously you'll have to create a wrapper function to `execute` an `ImageRequest`:

 ```kotlin
 @file:JvmName("ImageLoaders")